CCJ Removal: 3 Ways to Remove a County Court Judgment in 2024

 • the claimant may be more likely to consent to judgment being set aside

-There may be good reasons why you don’t want to pay the CCJ, for example, if you deny the claim and want the opportunity to defend it.
-However, you shouldn’t worry that paying the claimant will mean you can’t have the judgment set aside.
+There may be good reasons not to pay the CCJ, such as if you deny the claim and want the opportunity to defend it.
+However, you shouldn’t worry that paying the claimant will prevent you from having the judgment set aside.

 Act promptly

-When exercising its discretion to set aside a CCJ the court must consider whether or not you made the application promptly.
-For that reason, it’s important to take action as soon as you know about the CCJ.
+When exercising its discretion to set aside a CCJ, the court must consider whether or not you made the application promptly.
+Therefore, taking action as soon as you know about the CCJ is essential.
 That will give you the best chance of the CCJ being set aside.

 Updating the Registry Trust